 “How old school are you?
 Do you think you’ve got what it takes to live in your great-grandparents’ era?”

-I was intrigued by this question, having just completed the second book in a trilogy of novels, the first of which is set in the late 19th Century American West.
+I was intrigued by this question, having just completed the third book in a my Finding Billy Battles trilogy, the first of which is set in the late 19th Century American West.
 As someone who spent time on a farm, who hunted and fished and cleaned hundreds of chickens, rabbits, and squirrels, I figured I would be OK if I were suddenly transported to my great-grandparents’ time.

 But there was more to living back then than hunting and fishing.
 Life was much, much harder, and so were the people.